 Liberty's elementary and middle school programs consists of kindergarten through 8th grade.
 Each classroom is taught by a Christian teacher with curriculum from a Christian perspective.
+Teachers are either certified through Washington state, ACSI or pursuing certification.
 The curriculum is cohesive and builds upon itself each year for a strong and continuous knowledge base.

-Kindergarten through 2nd grade use Abeka for all subjects.
-Third through eighth use a combination of Abeka, BJU, Apologia, IEW, and Veritas Press.
-Cursive is taught beginning in 1st grade and continues throughout the grades.
+Kindergarten through 4th grade uses Abeka for all subjects.
+Fifth through eighth use a combination of Abeka, BJU, Apologia, IEW, and Veritas Press.
+Cursive is taught beginning in 1st grade and continues through 4th grade.

 One of the fundamental purposes of school is to provide the foundation for developing a proper attitude toward education.
 In order to implement this, it is essential to create and maintain an effective teaching learning environment.
 Student attire impacts the teaching and learning environment.
 It can either promote a more effective educational environment, or it can disrupt the educational climate and process.